-In site, with their Site Educators, then, students do a type of theological reflection that is deeply local, close-to-the-ground, focused on self-awareness and vocational understanding, and oriented through questions about their theological action.
-In their peer groups, then, students work to echo and amplify these on-site conversations through peer-to-peer conversation.
-Here all the students bring their site-specific learning into critical conversation with each other.
-The diversity of sites within which students are placed thus helps the whole peer-group experiment with and expand their pastoral repertoire beyond what their single site placement could facilitate.
+In site, with their Site Educators, students do a type of reflection that is deeply local, close-to-the-ground, and focused on self-awareness and vocational understanding.
+Conversations with the Site Educator typically facilitate students' capacity to connect their own personal religious/spiritual practice to their developing leadership roles.
+In their peer groups, then, students work to echo and amplify their on-site conversations through peer-to-peer conversation facilitated by the Director.
+Peer group conversations tend to focus more on the connection among students' site experiences and their particular religious foci/coursework at Emmanuel.